Ruibin-Liu/despace/README.md

 ## Current status

-2D and 3D cases are primarily done.
+`k-D` cases are primarily done.
+Visualization for 2D and 3D cases is supported.
 Below shows a plot of `N=10000` points in a 2D square space and 3D cube.
 The data points are blue-->red colored according to their indices from 0 to 9999.
 ![](./examples/figures/2D_10000.png "2D case with 10000 data points")
 ![](./examples/figures/3D_10000.png "3D case with 10000 data points")